reactioncommerce/reaction-component-library/docs/styling-conventions.md

 ## Units (px | em | rem)

 - Almost always use pixel values in the default theme, except...
 - Use `em` only where you specifically need the component style values to expand or contract with the current font size.
-Explain in the component markdown documentation exactly why you feel `em` is appropriate.
+Explain in the component markdown documentation exactly why using `em` is appropriate.
 - Use `rem` values only for components that are clearly displaying body and heading text that you would expect to grow or shrink with the base font of the page.
 This does not include form input labels, placeholders, help text, or anything else where the design does not look good with other font sizes or text does not overflow.
-Explain in the component markdown documentation exactly why you feel `rem` is appropriate.
+Explain in the component markdown documentation exactly why using `rem` is appropriate.